asiakostrzewa/ShazamDesignSystem/docs/Branding.md

 ### Date and time <!-- omit in toc -->

 According to [International Organization for Standardization (ISO)](https://www.iso.org){:target="_blank"}, ISO 8601 standard, dates are expressed numerically as year, month, day and are separated by a hyphen.
 Times are expressed on a 24-hour clock.
+Unless local regulations require otherwise.

 {: .warning }
-Don’t use slashes in dates: the form 3/5/22 is used in America, which is different from the European one.
+Don’t use slashes in dates: the 3/5/22 format is used in America, which is different from the European one.

 ### Exclamation marks <!-- omit in toc -->

-Don't use exclamation marks, unless it means something exciting or new.
+Don’t use exclamation marks, unless to highlight something exciting or new.
 If possible, it's best to stick to at most just one per page.

 ### Gender <!-- omit in toc -->

 Avoid gender-specific pronouns.
-If you can't, then using they/them would be better than he/she/her/his.
+If necessary, use they/them instead of he/she/her/his.

 ### Italics <!-- omit in toc -->